effiemanyos/milestone-project-one/README.md

 ||Work Experience √|What I Do √|Communities √|||
 ||Qualifications √|||||

-> Besides the 'Footer' section, which goes after the 'Contact Me' section.
+> Besides the 'Navigation' and 'Footer' section, which goes on top and after the 'Contact Me' section, respectively.

 ### **Planned Structure**